-You can use LLM generated summaries of our content to expand the information available in Wikipedia in different languages about issues related to animals.
+You can use LLM-generated summaries of our content to expand the information about issues related to animals available in Wikipedia in different languages.

 Create videos, games, apps, or music that get the message out there.
 Check futuretools.io to see some of the latest options.

-Are you uncertain how to use tools like ChatGPT?
-Get in touch and we’ll get you started!
+Do you need help with how to use tools like ChatGPT?
+Get in touch, and we’ll get you started!